Sunblogger/Telegram-Check-Updates/README.md

 Example # 1: An update should only be fetched and stored once.
 The update should be stored in the directory / home / pi /.
 The call looks like this:
 `` sh
-./telegram_check_updates 123456: ABCDEFGE_gjklpoiuztr 1 1 / home / pi /
+./telegram_check_updates 123456: ABCDEFGE_gjklpoiuztr 1 1 /home/pi/
 ``
 Example # 2: You should try to get updates and wait 5 seconds between calls.
 The same directory where the program is located should be used as the directory for storing the updates:
 `` sh